e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Why a `StepError` cannot break §12.9: **the boundary is all-or-nothing outside the sim task**.
-Sweeps write into table buffers, integration intermediates live in workspace, and the only externally visible act is snapshot publication at the very end of the sequence.
+Sweeps write into table buffers, integration intermediates live in framework-owned integrator buffers (never any component's `workspace` in §9.3's sense), and the only externally visible act is snapshot publication at the very end of the sequence.
 A boundary that throws has published nothing;
 the last *published* snapshot — a complete, consistent boundary by construction — is still the newest thing any device, logger or waiter has